Fraud Summary

 • When you attempt to log on to the website, the scammer extracts your credit card number and other personal information.

-• In turn, your information is used to duplicate credit, debit and ATM cards.
+• Your information is used to duplicate credit, debit, and ATM cards.

 • Scammers may also send you a text message again ‘warning’ you that your bank account has been closed due to suspicious activity.